relliott-dev/login-system/README.md

 ## Features

 - Allows new users to register by providing their username, email, and password
-- Authenticates users based on their credentials and initiates a session
+- Authenticates users based on credentials and initiates a secure session
-- Terminates the user's session and redirects to the login page
-- Manages user sessions to ensure secure access to restricted areas
+- Manages user sessions to control access to restricted areas
-- Sends account activation emails and password reset links
+- Sends account activation and password reset emails via PHPMailer
-- Allows users to reset their password through a secure process
+- Enables password recovery through secure reset links
-- Enables users to update their email and other account information
+- Allows users to update account information and email addresses
-- Provides administrative controls for managing user accounts
+- Provides administrative tools for managing user accounts
-- Visualizes user login data and other relevant statistics using JavaScript charts
+- Displays user activity data and statistics using JavaScript charts
-- Enhances the system with asynchronous data loading and session timeouts for improved user experience
+- Implements asynchronous data loading and session timeout handling for a smoother experience

+## Planned Features

+- Integration with modern authentication protocols (OAuth2, 2FA)
+- Enhanced dashboard with analytics and usage metrics
+- Dark mode and improved UI styling
+- Modular plugin support for easier customization
+- RESTful API endpoints for user management
+- Docker setup for easy local deployment

 ## Requirements

-- PHP (version 7.4 or higher recommended)
+- PHP 7.4 or higher
 - MySQL or MariaDB
 - PHPMailer

 ## Installation

-1. Clone the repository or download the source code
+1. Clone or download the repository.

 2. Ensure that PHP and MySQL/MariaDB are installed on your server.
-Here are guides to install [PHP](https://www.php.net/manual/en/install.php) and [MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)
+You can find setup guides for [PHP](https://www.php.net/manual/en/install.php) and [MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)

 3. Download PHPMailer from [PHPMailer](https://github.com/PHPMailer/PHPMailer) and place it in the main directory

-4. Import the SQL schema to set up your database tables:
+4. Import the SQL schema to set up the database tables:

 ```
 mysql -u username -p database_name < user_accounts.sql
 ```

-5. Edit the `config.php` file with your database settings and `activationmail.php` with your PHPMailer settings
+5. Edit the `config.php` file with the database settings and `activationmail.php` with your PHPMailer settings

-6. **(Optional)**: If you want to populate your database with sample data to test the functionality of the login system, import the `randomusers.sql` file:
+6. **(Optional)**: Populate the database with sample data for testing:

 ```
 mysql -u username -p database_name < randomusers.sql